Welcome FAQs

 We stayed a long time there, enjoying the solitude of the place when we were greeted by a friendly young man.

-He presented himself: Myo Win Aung, 18 years old, postcard seller.
+He introduced himself: Myo Win Aung, 18 years old, postcard seller.
 But he was not here to sell us postcards, and indeed, he never tried.
 In fact, he was on his way to some shrubs next to our bench and wanted to retrieve a few English study books he had hidden there.
 So we started a conversation, his English was good, he told us he learnt a lot from listening to English music which he loved particularly.
 Would we mind listening to some of his preferred songs?
 And he began to sing, among others, this song from John Denver, and believe us, listening to Myo singing in this spectacular setting made this encounter the best of our memories of Bago and one of the best of all Burma.

 Thomas made this video of Myo, do listen until the end for a great sweeping view of the surroundings!
 We also found a video on YouTube made by another tourist, obviously as charmed by Myo as we were.